Carpet Cleaning Tips

 • Blot out as much of the liquid as possible before cleaning.

-• Baking soda and vinegar can help remove nasty odours.
+• Baking soda and vinegar can be effective in neutralising the nasty sour odours.

 Whichever method of cleaning or smell removal you choose, remember to always do a test on a small inconspicuous area.
 Depending on the size, nature, and age of the stains, some of them might be impossible to remove.
-We cannot take responsibility if any of the above-mentioned methods do not work on your carpets.
+We cannot take responsibility if any of the above-mentioned methods do not work on your carpets and their specific stains.

 Did you find this article useful?
 Do you have any tips on removing milk stains from a carpet?
 Share them with us in the comments!